SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 Once your server is installed and running, you may also want to [Install Plugins](/setup/install-plugin/).
 Then you're ready to begin [Analyzing Source Code](/analysis/overview/).

 ## Troubleshooting/FAQ

-### Grant more memory to the web server / compute engine / elastic search

-To grant more memory to a server-side process, uncomment and edit the relevant javaOpts property in `$SONARQUBE_HOME/conf/sonar.properties`, specifically:

-- `sonar.web.javaOpts` (minimum values: `-server -Xmx768m`)
-- `sonar.ce.javaOpts`
-- `sonar.search.javaOpts`

 ### Failed to start SonarQube with Oracle due to bad `USERS` table structure